-We regularly have people enquire about whether it's possible to do a one day Kakadu tour.
+We regularly have people enquire about whether it's possible to do a one day Kakadu National Park tour.
 My answer is always the same; it's not ideal but it's definitely possible.
-For time poor travellers this may be your only option to see the world heritage listed Kakadu National Park.
-If this is the case then a tailor-made Kakadu tour will help you get the most out of the day...
+For time-poor travellers this may be your only option to see the world heritage listed Kakadu National Park.
+If this is the case then a tailor-made tour from Darwin to Kakadu will help you get the most out of the day...

 What many people don’t realise is that it takes about 3 hours to drive out to Kakadu from Darwin and then often another hour or more to get to a waterfall or rock art site.
 We always try and push a one day tour enquiry into at least a two day tour if possible.
 This way you can then see a few different aspects and regions of Kakadu and get a better feel for the Park.
 On a one day Kakadu tour you can usually only focus on one area and see just 2 or 3 sites at best.

 A one day Kakadu tour is 100% better than a no day Kakadu tour!

 So if you only have one day to tour Kakadu then a one day Kakadu tour can be arranged.
 I’d recommend starting as early as possible, at say 5 or 6am at the latest.
 Then I’d recommend 3 different tour options, the basic run down of each itinerary would be: